Recommended positive controls: K562.

-This gene encodes a member of the regulator of G-protein signalling family.
+This gene encodes a member of the regulator of G-protein signaling family.
 This protein is located on the cytosolic side of the plasma membrane and contains a conserved, 120 amino acid motif called the RGS domain.
-The protein attenuates the signalling activity of G-proteins by binding to activated, GTP-bound G alpha subunits and acting as a GTPase activating protein (GAP), increasing the rate of conversion of the GTP to GDP.
+The protein attenuates the signaling activity of G-proteins by binding to activated, GTP-bound G alpha subunits and acting as a GTPase activating protein (GAP), increasing the rate of conversion of the GTP to GDP.
 This hydrolysis allows the G alpha subunits to bind G beta/gamma subunit heterodimers, forming inactive G-protein heterotrimers, thereby terminating the signal.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-1R20; BL34; HEL-S-87; IER1; IR20; RGS1
+Gene Aliases: 1R20; BL34; HEL-S-87; IER1; IR20; RGS1